All planning checklists

 Research Dinner Options

-Look into group-friendly restaurants in Oxford, such as The Rickety Press for gastropub vibes or Quod Restaurant & Bar for a central, stylish option.
+The Rickety Press suits a relaxed gastropub dinner; Quod Restaurant and Bar works for a central, stylish table.

 Moderate·High impact